askeladdk/httpsyproblem/README.md

 }
 ```

 Embed `Details` inside another type to add custom fields and use `New` to initialize it.
+The type should implement ServeHTTP to marshal the custom fields.

 ```go
 type MoreDetails struct {